 Cholera, orphanage and meeting Mrs Carr

-The older siblings decided to take Mussa to the Red Cross, who immediately took him to the hospital as he was suffering from cholera.
-He spent a month in hospital, constantly asking the nurses for information about his siblings, but nothing was known about them.
+Mussa was eventually taken to the Red Cross, who took him to the hospital as he was suffering from cholera.
+He spent a month in hospital, constantly asking the nurses for information about his family, but nothing was known about them.
 Mussa was then taken to a temporary shelter, before finally being taken to an orphanage called Imbabazi CENA.

 This is where he first encountered Rosamond Carr, an American who he came to see as a mother figure.
 ‘When we got to the orphanage we were introduced to an old woman named Mrs Rosamond Carr.
 The first day I saw her, I saw love.’
 The warmth and affection that Rosamond showed all the orphans gave him a renewed sense of family, security and love.